Co-Director, The Fetal Center

 He received his medical degree from the West Virginia School of Osteopathic Medicine in Lewisburg, West Virginia, and subsequently completed his fellowship in Maternal-Fetal Medicine at Pennsylvania Hospital in Philadelphia and a fellowship in medical genetics at Thomas Jefferson University Hospital in Philadelphia.
 He later served as the director of the Fetal Intervention Program in the Division of Maternal Fetal Medicine at North Carolina Women's Hospital in Chapel Hill, North Carolina prior to relocating to Houston in 2006.

-Dr. Johnson joined the Texas Fetal Center, affiliated with Children's Memorial Hermann Hospital and UTHealth Medical School, in 2011 as co-director.
+Dr. Johnson joined the The Fetal Center, affiliated with Children's Memorial Hermann Hospital and McGovern Medical School at UTHealth, in 2011 as co-director.
 Prior to joining the team, he was a professor in the Department of Obstetrics and Gynecology, the Michael E. DeBakey Department of Surgery and the Department of Molecular and Human Genetics at Baylor College of Medicine in Houston.
 He was also one of the senior MFM physicians as part of the Texas Children's Fetal Center team.

 Dr. Johnson was a reviewer of the National Institutes of Child Health and Human Development (NICHD), which sponsored the Management of Myelomeningocele Study (MOMS), that was published in the New England Journal of Medicine in 2011.
 Dr. Johnson's specialty interests include: